signalwire/signalwire-js/.changeset/warm-yaks-drive.md

 '@signalwire/realtime-api': minor
 ---

-Rename Call method `waitUntilConnected` to `waitForDisconnect` and expose `disconnect` on the VoiceClient
+Rename Call method `waitUntilConnected` to `waitForDisconnected` and expose `disconnect` on the VoiceClient